 Set Instant Pot to sauté.
 Add 2 tbsp oil to the pot.
 Add onions and garlic.
 Cook, stirring occasionally, until translucent, about 3 minutes.

+Use a mortar and pestle to ground the dried thyme into a powder.
 Add mushrooms, thyme, and parsley.
+Stir well, making sure there’s enough oil to lightly coat the mushrooms.
+Add a little more oil if necessary.
 Sauté until lightly browned, about 7 to 10 minutes.
 Season with salt and pepper.

 Add 1 tbsp oil and rice to the pot.
 Stir until rice is well coated, about 1 minute.
 Stir in wine and cook until most liquid has evaporated.

 Add chicken broth and stir.
 Secure the lid on the pot and close the pressure-release valve.
-Set Instant Pot to Manual and set time to 9 minutes.
-When the programmed cooking period is over, open the pressure-release valve.
+Set Instant Pot to Manual and set time to 12 minutes.
+When the programmed cooking period is over, let it sit for 10 to 15 minutes, then open the pressure-release valve.
 Stir in Parmesan cheese.
 Reserve a bit of the cheese to sprinkle on top.

 Heat 2 tbsp oil in a large skillet over medium heat.
 Add onion and garlic.
 Cook, stirring occasionally, until translucent, about 3 minutes.

+Use a mortar and pestle to ground the dried thyme into a powder.
 Add mushrooms, thyme, and parsley.
+Stir well, making sure there’s enough oil to lightly coat the mushrooms.
+Add a little more oil if necessary.
 Sauté until lightly browned, about 7 to 10 minutes.
 Season with salt and pepper.
 Remove from heat and set aside.
 If you want to only dirty one pan, you can put the mushroom mixture in a bowl and reuse the pan.

 Heat chicken broth, a cup at a time, in a microwave-safe bowl for 1 minute.
 Repeat as necessary.